-- Student informs office of the Dean of Student Affairs [Van Lare Hall 107; phone (989) 358-7200] of the need for accommodations due to disability.
-Exception: If the semester has already started, proceed to step 2. - 2.
-Student contacts The Learning Center [Van Lare Hall 101; phone (989) 358-7270] and completes the Accommodations Intake Form/Process. - 3.
-Student provides documentation of disability to the office of the Dean of Student Affairs. - 4.
+- 1. Student contacts The Learning Center (Van Lare Hall 101; phone (989) 358-7270) and completes the Accommodations Intake process. - 2.
+Student provides documentation of disability to The Learning Center. - 3.
 Accommodations Facilitator contacts the student.
-If appropriate, an appointment is made. - 5.
-Student contacts instructor(s).
+If appropriate, an appointment is made. - 4.
+Student contacts instructor.